Skip to code content (skip section selection)

 E. The device predetermines the prize results and stores those results for delivery at the time the sweepstakes entry results are revealed.

 F. The device utilizes software to create a game result.

 G. The device reveals the prize incrementally, even though the device does not influence the awarding of the prize or the value of any prize awarded.

 H. The device determines and associates the prize with an entry or entries at the time the sweepstakes is entered.

 A. “Enter” means the act by which a person becomes eligible to receive any prize offered in a sweepstakes.

-D. "Sweepstakes terminal device facility" means any location in this Municipality where a sweepstakes terminal device is provided to a sweepstakes participant, except as provided in Ohio R.C.
+(bbb) “Sweepstakes terminal device” means any location in this state where a sweepstakes terminal device is provided to a sweepstakes participant, except as provided in Ohio R.C.
 2915.02(G).

 (ccc) “Veteran’s organization” means any individual post or state headquarters of a national veteran’s association or an auxiliary unit of any individual post of a national veteran’s association, which post, state headquarters, or auxiliary unit is incorporated as a nonprofit corporation and either has received a letter from the state headquarters of the national veteran’s association indicating that the individual post or auxiliary unit is in good standing with the national veteran’s association or has received a letter from the national veteran’s association indicating that the state headquarters is in good standing with the national veteran’s association.
 As used in this definition, “National Veterans’ Association” means any veteran’s association that has been in continuous existence as such for a period of at least five (5) years and either is incorporated by an act of the United States Congress or has a national dues-paying membership of at least 5,000 persons.